voc/cm/bundlewrap/README.md

 * saal191
 * servercase

-To set a room name, simply specify the following in `nodes/yourencoder.toml`:
+To set a room name, simply edit the room_name value in `nodes/yourencoder.toml`:

 ```toml
 [metadata.event]